Natasha is a theatre director and performance practitioner who lives between London and Berlin.

 She is a National Theatre Connections Director for the world’s largest youth theatre festival and an Associate Director for international company based in London, Stonecrabs Theatre.

-At the beginning of her career, Natasha directed more traditional text led theatre, with a specialism in new writing and dramaturgy.
+Natasha started her directing career with a specialism in new writing and dramaturgy.

-She later began to pursue ways to make theatre starting from the body and based in metaphorical association.
+She then began to pursue ways to make theatre starting from the body and based in metaphorical association.

 She has a distinct style which can be found in her dark humour and commitment to broken expectations.